line47/line47.github.io/_featuredwork/cms-design-system.md

 <figure>
 <img src="/assets/images/projects/cms-design-system-venn-diagram.jpeg"/>
-<figcaption>Venn diagram where internal and external users nedds intersect.</figcaption>
+<figcaption>Venn diagram where internal and external user needs intersect.</figcaption>
 </figure>

 We also conducted audits of how components were being used in applications to understand the gaps in the current offerings of the design system.
 This helped inform future work to improving existing components as well as inform new components that might be needed.